fleuraje/todolistproj/README.md

 ## A React-Based Todo List Project

-Welcome to Todolistproj – a sleek and functional React-based Todo List project designed to keep you organized and on top of your tasks.
+Welcome to Todolistproj React-based Todo List project designed to keep you organized and on top of your tasks.

 ---